An interview with Raluca Doroftei from META Cultural Foundation (Romania)

 From 2004 to 2014, META Cultural Foundation organized the Biennial of Young Artists, the first regular event in the scene of visual arts scene in Bucharest, aimed to present and promote the works of young artists in the regional and the European context.
 The project united more than 250 artists, curators and art critics from around the world.
 Besides the main exhibition, the biennial featured a series of workshops and seminars, aimed directly at young artists/art students and young art critics, seeking to provide help for their activities in the professional field by including them in the context of the biennial itself.

-During more recent years, META has been focusing on the development of an on-line platform – an encyclopedia for different cultural fields (starting with sculpture, followed by architecture).
+During more recent years, META has been focusing on the development of an on-line platform – an encyclopaedia for different cultural fields (starting with sculpture, followed by architecture).
 There are also plans to develop a mixed-media and painting sections within the following years.
 The platform is bilingual, covering the period of roughly the past 100 years and it is free to access.
-The encyclopedia aims at creating a comprehensive version of the Romanian cultural field of the past 100 years (in various fields), representing not only a mere tool designed as a database (useful to students, artists, architects, architect-professors, architecture theoreticians, cultural operators, editors, professors, managers of museums or cultural centers), but also featuring a critical apparatus, developed and signed by art/architecture theoreticians.
+The encyclopaedia aims at creating a comprehensive version of the Romanian cultural field of the past 100 years (in various fields), representing not only a mere tool designed as a database (useful for students, artists, architects, architect-professors, architecture theoreticians, cultural operators, editors, professors, managers of museums or cultural centers), but also featuring a critical apparatus, developed and signed by art/architecture theoreticians.

 Starting with 2015, META Cultural Foundation developed a residency program for young film directors.
 The project Slon Residency takes place annually in Slon, Romania, a rural area not very far from Bucharest.
 The residency program itself takes place in the “Living Sculpture”, a contemporary architectural space, contrasting with the picturesque rural area of Slon.
 Young cinematographers are encouraged to create the audio-visual art in this environment, as well as to discover and (re)evaluate it through alternative approaches.
 The shorts produced vary from narrative and experimental, to documentaries and fiction, and even in this shared environment, they reflect various individual artistic styles.